mozilla/agithub/README.md

 path, i.e. the last attribute.
 When this occurs, you receive a RequestBuilder object, which doesn't do anything useful for you per se.
-In this case, `agithub` tries to be as helpful as possible, by reminding you that it doesn't know whenever you try to stringify it.
+In this case, `agithub` tries to be as helpful as possible, by reminding you that *it doesn't know* whenever you try to stringify it.
 (For example, at the Python interactive prompt.)

-This works out better if you don't forget the (), because then you get a `TypeError: 'RequestBuilder' object is not callable`.
+This works out even better if you don't forget the (), because then you get a `TypeError: 'RequestBuilder' object is not callable`.

 ## Lies
 - `agithub` is simpler than it needs to be.
 It doesn't handle certain